paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 Pub.
 L. 105–277, div.
 A, § 101(b) [title IV, § 407(b)], div.
 G, subdiv.
 B, title XXIII, § 2316(b), Oct.
 21, 1998, 112 Stat.
 2681–50, 2681–102, 2681–828, provided that: “Not later than the date on which the amendments made by this section [amending this section and [section 5542 of this title](./chapter-055-pay-administration.md#section-5542)] take effect [see Effective Date of 1998 Amendment note set out above], each special agent of the Diplomatic Security Service who satisfies the requirements of subsection (k)(1) of [section 5545a of title 5](./chapter-055-pay-administration.md#section-5545a), United States Code, as amended by this section, and the appropriate supervisory officer, to be designated by the Secretary of State, shall make an initial certification to the Secretary of State that the special agent is expected to meet the requirements of subsection (d) of such section 5545a.
 The Secretary of State may prescribe procedures necessary to administer this subsection.”

 #### Transfer of Functions
 For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
+For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
+L. 107–296 as of Nov.
+25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
+L. 114–125, and section 802(b) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).

 #### Certification of Criminal Investigators
 Pub.
 L. 103–329, title VI, § 633(f), Sept.
 30, 1994, 108 Stat.
 2428, provided that: “Not later than the effective date of this section [see Effective Date note above], each criminal investigator under [section 5545a of title 5](./chapter-055-pay-administration.md#section-5545a), United States Code, as added by this section, and the appropriate supervisory officer, to be designated by the head of the agency, shall make an initial certification to the head of the agency that the criminal investigator is expected to meet the requirements of subsection (d) of such section 5545a.
 The head of a law enforcement agency may prescribe procedures necessary to administer this paragraph.”